Care Home Finance: funding the business of caring

 Equipping your care home

-Contract hire may be the most appropriate form of asset finance for your business vehicles.
-With business contract hire, monthly charges are based on the purchase value less the estimated value of the vehicle at the end of the agreement.
+Contract Hire may be the most appropriate form of Asset Finance for your business vehicles.
+With business Contract Hire, monthly charges are based on the purchase value less the estimated value of the vehicle at the end of the agreement.

 Buying an existing care business